harrisonmiller13/pandas-pipeline/README.md

 Functions were made to classify a house by size according to number of rooms and price

-size function was used prior to pipeline and one hot encoded in the pipeline the price function was then used in t
+size function was used prior to pipeline and one hot encoded in the pipeline

+the price function was then used in the pipeline with pdp.ApplyByCols to filter the target price range

 At this point, we can look back and see what our pipeline does to the DataFrame right from the beginning, -drops a specific column